tom-anders/Easy_xkcd/README.md

 # Easy xkcd
-An beautiful, fast, and easy to use [xkcd](http://xkcd.com/) reader for Android.
+A beautiful, fast, and easy to use [xkcd](http://xkcd.com/) reader for Android.

 ### Features
 * Reads xkcd comics & [What If?](https://what-if.xkcd.com/) articles